 As of June 1, 2004, there were outstanding warrants to purchase 2,431,517 shares of our common stock.
 The agreements governing these warrants have antidilution provisions that will be triggered by this rights offering.
 The exercise price of the warrants will be reduced to the subscription price, and the number of shares to be purchased under the warrants will be increased by dividing the subscription price into the aggregate exercise amount of the warrant prior to the reduction in the exercise price.
 Currently, the exercise price is \$4.00.
-This will be reduced to $\$$, and the number of shares to be purchased under each warrant will be $$, or 2,431,517 divided by $\$$.
+This will be reduced to \$1.20, and the number of shares to be purchased under the warrants will be 8,105,057, the amount equal to 2,431,517 divided by \$1.20 and multiplied by \$4.00.
 Additionally, if the holder of any warrant should exercise a warrant while there are rights outstanding, the total number of outstanding shares to be used in the determination of the number of shares to be purchased under the warrant will include the maximum number of shares deliverable upon the exercise of all of the rights.